Opentrons/opentrons/api/docs/v2/new_labware.rst

 The functions listed above (in the :ref:`new-well-access` section) return objects (or lists, lists of lists, dictionaries, or dictionaries of lists of objects) representing wells.
 These are :py:class:`opentrons.protocol_api.labware.Well` objects.
-Similar to the :py:class:`.Labware` objects, you'll never create one of these directly - only handle them as the return values of various methods.
-:py:class:`.Well` objects have some useful methods on them, however, which allow you to more closely specify the location to which the robot should move *inside* a given well.
+:py:class:`.Well` objects have some useful methods on them, which allow you to more closely specify the location to which the OT-2 should move *inside* a given well.

 Each of these methods returns an object called a :py:class:`opentrons.types.Location`, which encapsulates a position in deck coordinates (see :ref:`protocol-api-deck-coords`) and a well with which it is associated.
-This lets you do further manipulations on the positions returned by these methods.
+This lets you further manipulate the positions returned by these methods.
 All :py:class:`.InstrumentContext` methods that involve positions accept these :py:class:`.Location` objects.